 - Weak airflow.
 This could be a minor issue such as the ducts and vents being blocked by accumulated dust and dirt.
 A quick cleaning will solve the problem.
 If debris is not the problem, it could mean the compressor is failing.

 - Unusual noises.
 Air conditioners normally have a humming noise.
 However, if there are strange hisses or clanking sounds, ask your HVAC technician to investigate.

 - Frequent cycling.
 The period between when an air conditioner turns on and when it turns off after reaching the desired temperature is called a cycle.
 Pay attention to an air conditioner that is short cycling.
 If left unchecked, frequent cycling will result in an early death for your air conditioner as it places the unit, especially the compressor, under strain.

-- Water pooled near the outdoor unit.
+- Water pooling near the outdoor unit.
 Due to condensation, a slight water drip near the AC unit is normal.
 If, however, you find large puddles around the outdoor unit that don’t dry up quickly, something is wrong.
-If refrigerant is leaking instead of water, this is a serious problem that needs attention.
+If the refrigerant is leaking instead of water, this is a serious problem that needs attention.
 A refrigerant leak causes ice to form on the evaporator coil and along the copper refrigerant lines.
 If this is the case, shut off your air conditioner and call a professional.

-Lex Air Conditioning and Heating are trusted heating and cooling experts in Carrollton, Texas, and the surrounding areas.
+Lex Air Conditioning and Heating have trusted heating and cooling experts in Carrollton, Texas, and the surrounding areas.
 If you have any questions about air conditioning maintenance, or if you need help with repairs or a new air conditioner installation, don’t hesitate to call us at (972) 217-8955